 When a person has lymphedema, the ability of the lymphatic system to transport fluid has been compromised.
 This results in an accumulation of protein rich-fluid in the tissue spaces that cannot move back effectively through the lymph vessels.
 The excess swelling decreases the oxygenation of the tissues and interferes with normal cell function.

 Initially, lymphedema is most often experienced as swelling or tightness of one limb.
 This does not always mean that the patient has a visible increase in the size of a limb.
 At times patients notice that clothing fits tighter around one limb or that jewelry does not fit anymore or leaves deep imprints.
-Find more detailed information about signs and symptoms on our Lymphedema Diagnosis page.
+These symptoms are significant for the beginning stage of lymphedema.

 Causes of Lymphedema